ypereirareis/ypereirareis.github.io/_posts/2015-03-02-vagrant-aws-provider-private-repositories.markdown

 ## The facts

-Actually, when working with AWS provider, you use the possibilities offered by AWS to start virtual machines in the cloud, like every other VMs you could use with AWS.
+Actually, when working with AWS provider, you use the features offered by AWS to start virtual machines in the cloud, like every other VMs you could use with AWS.
 With a good Vagrantfile you can start a VM, run your provisioning, stop the VM,... **in the cloud**, just like you do on your local machine (but configurations are a little bit different).

 Plugin installation: